DanielGibson/texview/README.md

   and moveable light and camera
     - Allow customizing shader code for that (feasible with OpenGL as it takes GLSL directly)
 * Diffing images (e.g. to show differences between source image and compressed texture)
-* Support decoding compressed formats in software so such textures can be displayed even if the GPU/driver doesn't support them (e.g. ASTC currently isn't shown on NVIDIA GPUs because they only support it for OpenGL ES but this tool uses Desktop OpenGL)

 ## Building: